MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/search-limits.md

 - **Supported** A recommended number, based on testing that Microsoft has done, that shouldn't be exceeded.
     If you exceed a supported limit, you might encounter unexpected results or see a significant decrease in performance.

-These limits apply to all SharePoint plans.
+These limits apply to all SharePoint Online plans.

-The following table lists the limits for SharePoint search.
+The following table lists the limits for SharePoint Online search.

 |**Limit**|**Maximum value**|**Limit type**|**Notes**|
 |:-----|:-----|:-----|:-----|